adobe/reactor-sandbox/README.md

-# @adobe/reactor-sandbox
+# Launch Extension Sandbox

 [![npm (scoped)](https://img.shields.io/npm/v/@adobe/reactor-sandbox.svg?style=flat)](https://www.npmjs.com/package/@adobe/reactor-sandbox)

+Launch, by Adobe, is a next-generation tag management solution enabling simplified deployment of marketing technologies.
+For more information regarding Launch, please visit our [product website](http://www.adobe.com/enterprise/cloud-platform/launch.html).

 This project provides a sandbox in which you can manually test your Launch extension.
 You can test both (1) your views that will eventually appear in the Launch application and (2) your library logic that will eventually run on the user's website.

-For more information regarding Launch, please visit our [product website](http://www.adobe.com/enterprise/cloud-platform/launch.html).
+For more information about developing an extension for Launch, please visit our [extension development guide](https://developer.adobelaunch.com/guides/extensions/).

+## Usage

-## Running the Sandbox
+### Running the Sandbox

 Before running the sandbox, you must first have [Node.js](https://nodejs.org/en/) installed on your computer.
 Your npm version (npm comes bundled with Node.js) will need to be at least 5.2.0.
 You can check the installed version by running the following command from a command line: